sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 -------------------------------------------------------------------------------------------------------------------------------------
 ```

 This tells us that a module name `fastqc` exists.
-It has different version available (0.11.5,0.11.8,0.11.9).
+It has different versions available (0.11.5,0.11.8,0.11.9).
 The default is the rightmost one, which works well for us.

 So, if we load this module before executing fastqc: